 How Much Protein Do Teen Athletes Need?

-The exact amount of protein athletes need is a topic that is highly debated.
-The new 2020 Dietary Guidelines for Americans recommend adults eat 0.8g of protein per kg of body weight, but it is widely accepted that athletes need (likely) much more than this.
+The exact protein requirements for athletes is a topic that is highly debated.
+The new 2020 Dietary Guidelines for Americans recommend adults eat 0.8 grams of protein per kg of body weight.
+However, is widely accepted that athletes need (likely) much more than this.
 The amount of daily protein teen athletes need is usually between 1.0-1.4 g/kg body weight.
 (4) Most athletes are able to meet these requirements and often even exceed it.
 (5)

 Contrary to popular belief, when it comes to protein, more is not always better.
-Although some controversy exists regarding the maximum amount of protein young adults (and likely teen athletes as well) should consume in a single meal, current research indicates that amounts higher than around 20-25g of protein per meal does not have any extra benefits.
+Some controversy exists regarding the maximum amount of protein young adults (and likely teen athletes as well) should consume in a single meal.
+Current research indicates that amounts higher than around 20-25g of protein per meal does not have any extra benefits.
 (2) Furthermore, research shows that protein intake should be spread throughout the day in amounts of 20-30g per serving rather than consuming a lot at one sitting for optimal muscle protein synthesis.
 (3) Athletes are also said to recover faster when they consume protein within 30-60 minutes after exercising.
 (4)